A relativistic quantum Euler-Poisson system derived from the Klein-Gordon-Poisson equation: hyperbolic-elliptic structure: Local existence of a classical solution

-\textbf{Reformulation of the Relativistic Quantum Hydrodynamics System.} In order to establish the local classical existence for the relativistic quantum hydrodynamics system, we first restructure the system.
-To do this, we need to reduce \eqref{J1} to a hyperbolic-elliptic system.
-Further, to clarify our approaches, we assume that the parameters $\varepsilon=1$ and $\upsilon=1$ and $b(x)=b_0>0$ are constant.
-Suppose that is solutions of the relativistic quantum hydrodynamics system \eqref{J1}.
-Then $\psi$ satisfies the following nonlinear equation
+To establish the local classical existence for the relativistic quantum hydrodynamics system, we begin by rewriting the system in a more convenient form.
+For simplicity, we assume that the parameters $\varepsilon=1$ and $\upsilon=1$ are fixed constants; this normalization is adopted only for notational convenience and does not affect the local-in-time well-posedness analysis.

+Throughout this section, we work under the condition that the density remains strictly positive, so that $\sqrt{n}$ is well defined.
+This condition will be justified a posteriori by the lower bound estimate established later.
+We introduce the density perturbation variable $\sqrt{n} = \sqrt{\bar n} + \omega$, so that the relativistic quantum hydrodynamic system \eqref{J1} can be reformulated in terms of the variables $(\omega,S,V)$.
+To simplify $\eqref{J1}_2$, we first rewrite the divergence term as follows,

+Next, we multiply equation $\eqref{J1}_1$ by $\nabla S$ and formally substitute the resulting expression into $\eqref{J1}_2$.
+This yields the following evolution equation:

+Using the density perturbation variable $\omega$, we derive the following coupled hyperbolic--elliptic system for the variables $(\omega,S,V)$.
+In particular, $\omega$ and $V$ satisfy